xiaoqie007/regular-investing-in-box/docs/en/README.md

 ### 3.2 Don't Miss It!

 October 19th, 1987, is known as "[Black Monday](https://en.wikipedia.org/wiki/Black_Monday)".
 On that day the Dow Jones Industrial Average suddenly crashed.
-From the beginning of the year it had risen 38%, but that day it dropped **22.6%**, and people around the world went into a panic as they watched the crash live on television.
+From the beginning of the year it had risen 38%, but that day it dropped **22.6%**, and people around the world went into a panic/ˈpanik/ as they watched the crash/kraSH/ live on television.
 Before this, never had so many people watched such a disaster unfold on live television.

 ![Figure21](../images/Figure21.png)

 The Black Monday crash, which started in Hong Kong and spread to the rest of the world, reminded people of the stock market drop of October 28th, 1929, which also happened to be a Monday.
-More than twenty years after Black Monday, on September 29th, 2008, following the popping of the housing bubble, the stock market crashed again, setting off the 2008-2009 financial crisis.
+More than twenty years after Black Monday, on September 29th, 2008, following the popping of the housing bubble/ˈbəbəl/, the stock market crashed again, setting off the 2008-2009 financial crisis.
 It was also a Monday.

-If there is a heaven there is also a hell.
+If there is a heaven/ˈhevən/ there is also a hell/hel/.
 Or, to put it another way, without the existence of such a terrible hell, people wouldn't have such a yearning for heaven.

 People can't help but think, "Wouldn't it be great if I could successfully avoid the worst days of the stock market?"
-It wouldn't just be great, it would be fantastic!
+It wouldn't just be great, it would be fantastic/fanˈtastik/!
 In his 2009 paper "[Black swans, market timing and the Dow](https://pdfs.semanticscholar.org/9c64/3d7ed23a1ecdb862a169ff8654e9d1fd15ef.pdf)", IESE Professor [Javier Estrada](https://www.iese.edu/faculty-research/faculty/javier-estrada/) calculated that, if you were able to avoid the **ten** worst days in the market from 1900 to 2006, your returns would increase **206%**!

 ![Figure22](../images/Figure22.png)